deeptir18/cornflakes-scripts/README.md

     -lc $PATH_TO_EXPERIMENT_LOOP \
     --trace <trace_file>
 ```
 Here is information about each parameter.
-Note that if you choose to change the
-location of the cluster config file from what the cloudlab profile setup, or the
-Cornflakes repo, please change the paths in the corresponding bash script.
-- The `$PATH_TO_CLUSTER_CONFIG` is hardcoded in each script to
-`/mydata/$USER/config/cluster_config.yaml`; this is where the setup instructions
-above specified the yaml should be.
-- `$PATH_TO_RESULTS` is hardcoded to `/mydata/$USER/expdata/<expname>`
-- `$PATH_TO_CORNFLAKES` is hardcoded to `/mydata/$USER/cornflakes`.
-If cornflakes
-  is at a different location, please change this substitution.
+We briefly describe what changing each
+would do:
+- `$PATH_TO_CLUSTER_CONFIG`: changes the location to the machine's cluster
+  config.
+- `$PATH_TO_RESULTS`: changes where the expected results for the experiment end
+  up.
+- `$PATH_TO_CORNFLAKES`: where the cornflakes repo is located.
 - `-ec` argument: Each program has a yaml that specifies the command line (for both the server and client) specified by the `-ec` argument that shows how the binary is run.
-This is hardcoded to a path inside the Cornflakes repo.
+This should not be changed; it is hardcoded to a location inside the cornflakes repo.
 - `-lc` argument: This specifies the parameters that will be looped over for the
   particular experiment (e.g., the exact parameters to load the experiment, and
 exact rates to use in the throughput latency curve).
+Changing this changes the
+parameters the experiment will run over.

 ## Known Issues
 ### Expected time estimates in script output is wrong